LaxarJS/laxar/docs/manuals/events.md

   The registration widget may now disable its button and start showing an activity indicator to help the user recognize that an action is in progress.

-3. During delivery, the input widgets supporting validation receive the request and will publish a `willValidate.registrationForm` event to indicate that
+3. During delivery, the input widgets supporting validation receive the request and publish a `willValidate.registrationForm` event to indicate that

-  * a validation is about to begin _(what)_ and
+  * a validation has been initiated _(what)_ and
   * that it concerns the `registrationForm` resource _(where)_.

 4. Each widget will either call its registration service to respond asynchronously, or publish a response directly if it can validate locally.